ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 You Gotta Keep ‘Em Separated!
 Personal and Business Financial Differences: Why Should You Separate Them?

 It's not a good idea to blur the lines between business and leisure as an entrepreneur.
-However, while running a company, it's easy to resort to personal finances to assist when your company needs a boost.
+However, while running a company, it's easy to use personal finances to assist when your company needs a boost.
 This isn't always a positive long-term option, though.

-Separate business and personal accounts help you to think of your business as a distinct entity.
+Separate business and personal accounts help you consider your business a distinct entity.
 This protects your personal information.

 Keeping precise records of your income and expenditures is one of the most important aspects of operating a successful company.
 This is the only way to improve your business's performance.
 As a result, keeping business and personal finances separate is critical.
 If you don't, certain dangers will follow.